aws-samples/aws-iam-access-analyzer-samples/README.md

 Let's get started!
 Open up the directory with `cd ./04-cloudformation`.

-Install IAM Policy Validator with the following command:
+Each of the scripts that we will use in this section installs IAM Policy Validator with the following command:
 ```
 pip install cfn-policy-validator
 ```